pulumi/docs/content/docs/concepts/options/transformations.md

 ## Stack Transformations

 Transformations can also be applied in bulk to many or all resources in a stack by using Stack Transformations, which are applied to the root stack resource and as a result inherited by all other resources in the stack.
+Note that this applies only to resources that are registered after the stack transformation is registered.
+Resources in the stack that have already been registered will not get the Stack Transformation applied to them.

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}